The Implications of Decentralization in Blockchained Federated Learning: Evaluating the Impact of Model Staleness and Inconsistencies: Performance Evaluation

 \subsection{FL model performance}

 We now focus on the performance of the FL models in each blockchained FL setting.
-First, Fig.~\ref{fig:time_evolution_val_accuracy_main_chain} shows the temporal evolution of both the training (Fig.~\ref{fig:training_accuracy}) and the validation accuracy (Fig.~\ref{fig:validation_accuracy}) achieved by the models carried in the blocks of the main chain.
-The evaluation includes the comparison of two types of P2P links, namely $\text{C}_\text{link} = \{1, 100\}$~Mbps.
+First, Fig.~\ref{fig:time_evolution_val_accuracy_main_chain} shows the temporal evolution of both the training (Fig.~\ref{fig:training_accuracy_mnist} and Fig.~\ref{fig:training_accuracy}) and the validation accuracy (Fig.~\ref{fig:validation_accuracy_mnist} and Fig.~\ref{fig:validation_accuracy}) achieved by the models carried in the blocks of the main chain, for the two different datasets.
+The evaluation also includes the comparison of two types of P2P links, namely $\text{C}_\text{link} = \{1, 100\}$~Mbps.
 The maximum number of transactions per block, $\text{N}_\text{t}$, is set to 10.

+Starting with MNIST, we observe in Fig.~\ref{fig:training_accuracy_mnist} and Fig.~\ref{fig:validation_accuracy_mnist} that the performance is very similar for both training and validation accuracy, and this is due to the simplicity of the data employed (at which up to 99,7\% performance can be achieved~\cite{an2020ensemble}).
+For CIFAR-10 (see Fig.~\ref{fig:training_accuracy} and Fig.~\ref{fig:validation_accuracy}), in contrast, the discrepancies between training and validation accuracy are much more noticeable, being the training accuracy superior (up to 100\% accuracy) to the validation one (up to 75\%).

-As shown in Fig.\ref{fig:time_evolution_val_accuracy_main_chain}, the qualitative behavior of both training and validation accuracy at the different studied settings is very similar, being the training accuracy superior (up to 100\% accuracy) to the validation one (up to 75\%).
-Starting with the effect of the block interval on the accuracy, we observe that $BI=1$~s, while allowing to generate blocks very fast, leads to a low training accuracy (up to 50\% training/validation accuracy at the end of the training).
-In that case, as studied later with further detail, the short block generation time leads to a high number of forks, which is detrimental to the learning procedure.
+Regarding the different evaluation parameters, we find the following.
+First, the lower the block interval ($BI$), the worse the accuracy, especially in CIFAR-10, for which the model's complexity is higher.
+Setting $BI=1$~s, while allowing to generate blocks very fast, leads to a low training accuracy (in CIFAR-10, up to 50\% training/validation accuracy at the end of the training).
+As studied later with further detail, a short block generation time leads to a high number of forks, which is detrimental to the learning procedure.
 Increasing the block interval ($BI=10$~s and $BI=60$~s), instead, contributes to improving the accuracy significantly, as newly generated models are properly spread throughout the network, thus leading to a consistent federated training operation.
 Increasing the block interval, therefore, is one way of enforcing stability to FL training, but it leads to a higher training time.